hongliangl/antrea/docs/antrea-node-network-policy.md

 ## Introduction

-Node NetworkPolicy is designed to secure the network of Kubernetes Nodes.
-Starting with v1.15, Antrea introduces support for Node NetworkPolicy, which provides the control over the network traffic in IP, transport protocol, and port grains.
+Node NetworkPolicy is designed to secure the Kubernetes Nodes traffic.
+It is supported by Antrea starting with Antrea v1.15.

-This guide demonstrates how to configure Node NetworkPolicy.
+This guide demonstrates how to configure Node NetworkPolicies.

 ## Prerequisites

 Node NetworkPolicy was introduced in v1.15 as an alpha feature and is disabled by default.
 A feature gate, `NodeNetworkPolicy`, must be enabled in antrea-agent.conf in the `antrea-config` ConfigMap.
-An example configuration is as below:

 ```yaml
 apiVersion: v1